 What is Global Privacy Control?
 Frequently Asked Questions

 Global Privacy Control (GPC) wants to make it easier for people to exercise their privacy rights.
 Much like the Do Not Track plug-ins of the past, GPC helps users communicate a desire to not be tracked online.
 More specifically, they are focused on enabling users to opt out of the sale of their personal information at the browser level.

 First introduced in October 2020, GPC announced in January 2021 a milestone in adoption and the support of major publishers and consent management platforms, including Sourcepoint.
-Now they’ve received the backing of California attorney general Rob Bonta, with his office recently issuing fresh letters to several companies to reinforce the requirement under CCPA to honor the GPC signal.
+They later received the backing of California attorney general Rob Bonta, with his office issuing letters to several companies in July 2021 to reinforce the requirement under CCPA to honor the GPC signal.

 What is Global Privacy Control?

 Global Privacy Control is a technical specification for transmitting universal opt-out signals, also sometimes referred to as a universal opt-out mechanism.
 The initiative is backed by a consortium of privacy-focused organizations such as the Brave browser and DuckDuckGo, as well as well-known publishers like the New York Times and The Washington Post.
 For now, the signal is tailored for California’s Consumer Privacy Act (CCPA), which gives Californians the right to opt-out of the sale of their data.
 But the FAQs on the GPC website says that it is “possible that a GPC signal opting out of processing could create a legally binding obligation for data processors,” making it potentially relevant to GDPR in the future.

 How does Global Privacy Control work?

 To take advantage of the GPC tool, users need to download a browser or extension that supports the signal.
 Similar to managing an ad-block extension, users can turn on the GPC signal for all websites they visit or each individual website.
 When visiting a website that supports GPC, that website will automatically register the browser request to Not Sell Info.
 Here’s what that experience looks like with the Blur extension by Abine.